xtineskim/gateway-api/geps/gep-3139/index.md

 - The ability to set a request timeout for unary RPC
 - The ability to disable timeouts (set to 0s) for streaming RPC
+- Define supporting the semantics of the gRPC library

 ## Non-Goals